 The uncertainty surrounding coronavirus is not just bad for business – it’s bad for our everyday lives.
 But it’s not a time to sit and wait.
 This is a time for organisations to ensure we thrive, keeping people employed and continuing to provide excellent customer service.
 This is a time to ensure remote working is as productive as face-to-face working.
-This is a time to prepare for the inevitable bounceback after this global pandemic subsides.
+We looked into how wide Salesforce adoption enables companies to prepare for the inevitable bounceback after this global pandemic subsides.

 BrightGen is being asked now, more than ever, to help companies get full value from their investment with Salesforce.
-Some organisations are having to suddenly do more with less, while others are struggling to cope with unprecedented demand for their services.
+Some organisations need to suddenly do more with less, while others struggle to cope with unprecedented demand for their services.
 Many were unprepared for their entire workforce to work remotely and need to adapt under duress.

-We wrote a previous blog about how those who had already adapted to working on the cloud will be at an advantage.
-In this post we discuss how some of our customers were able to achieve impressive results just by optimising their Salesforce usage across the business.
+We previously wrote about how those who had already adapted to working on the cloud will be at an advantage.
+This blog looks at how our customers achieved impressive results just by optimising their Salesforce usage across the business.

 Why you need to get this right